What are alliums?

 • Anaphylaxis to onion or garlic is thought to be very rare and only a few cases have been reported in research papers.

-• If you are prescribed adrenaline auto-injectors (AAIs), carry them with you at all times.
+• If you are prescribed adrenaline, carry it with you at all times.

 • If you are allergic to onion, you might also react to garlic or other alliums, and vice versa.